How Texas Men Can Make Co-Parenting Work.

 - Cooperative parenting reduces the levels of stress that echo throughout the entire family.

-- The absence of communication between parents or the presence of conflicting communication hurts the child if he or she is placed in the middle.
+- The absence of communication between parents or the presence of conflicting communication hurts a child they are caught in the middle.

-One of the most difficult issues for parents who share responsibilities for children is the issue of visitation.
-The following guidelines are meant to give you several ideas to work from.
-Each family must find what works best for them while avoiding too much pressure being put on the children.
+One of the most difficult issues for parents who share responsibilities for children is visitation.
+The following guidelines are meant to give you several ideas to work on to make visitation work for everyone.
+While each family must find what works best for them, they must make sure to avoid putting too much pressure on the children.

 The guidelines that follow are examples of constructive parenting goals that promote the well-being of the children by helping them grow into healthy, happy, whole people.